Nicholas C. Bala

 - Law Society Medal, 2009

-- Work cited by all levels of court in Canada, including 29 times by the Supreme Court of Canada, as well as courts in the United States, great Britain and Australia.
+- Work cited by all levels of court in Canada, including 29 times by the Supreme Court of Canada, as well as courts in the United States, Great Britain and Australia.

 A number of my recent projects have international or comparative aspects, and I have done work with justice system professionals and scholars in a number of countries, including the United States, Great Britain, Ireland, New Zealand, Australia and Hong Kong.
+One present project involves work with the Secretariat of the Hague Convention on Child Abduction.

 - Bala & Anand, Youth Criminal Justice Law(3rd edit), Toronto, Irwin Law, forthcoming.